SaitoTech/saito-rust/README.md

 A high-performance implementation of Saito in Rust.

 This project will serve as the reference implementation for other code-bases.
-It will also be a flexible implementation which can be easily extended to support various testnet implementations which we envision For example, we may use different epoch times or different sources of randomness for the Golden Ticket "Lottery Game" instead of sha256 difficult hashes(e.g. PoS or even 3rd party sources like BTC block hashes).
+It will also be a flexible implementation which can be easily extended to support various testnet implementations which we envision.
+For example, we may use different epoch times or different sources of randomness for the Golden Ticket "Lottery Game" instead of sha256 difficult hashes(e.g. PoS or even 3rd party sources of randomness like BTC block hashes).

 ## Contributing